MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 #### Rotations ####

 In addition to the Pauli and Clifford operations above, the Q# prelude provides a variety of ways of expressing rotations.
-As described in <xref:microsoft.quantum.concepts>, the ability to rotate is critical to quantum algorithms.
+As described in <xref:microsoft.quantum.concepts.qubit#single-qubit-operations>, the ability to rotate is critical to quantum algorithms.

 We start by recalling that we can express any single-qubit operation using the $H$ and $T$ gates, where $H$ is the Hadamard operation, and where
 \begin{equation}